Anmol Adhav

 Savitribai Phule Pune University

-• Worked on trehalase and insect gut endosymbionts, strengthening interest in enzyme mechanisms and host–microbe interactions.
+• Worked on trehalase characterisation in insect gut endosymbionts, building foundations in enzyme kinetics, crystallography, and host–microbe interactions.

 Education